Jehovah's Witnesses

 Jehovah's Witnesses typically witness in pairs.
 At this point or later, the one less engaged in the conversation may excuse himself and step away, especially if another passerby has stopped to read their poster, because he sees that you are not a threat and the conversation isn't interesting to him.

-While both of the Jehovah's Witnesses should hear what you have to say, being apart from his partner will allow the one who stays with you to focus on your words instead of worrying about what his partner is thinking about the conversation, so do not object if one excuses himself from the conversation.
+While both Jehovah's Witnesses should hear what you have to say, being apart from his partner will allow the one who stays with you to focus on your words instead of worrying about what his partner is thinking about the conversations or becoming confrontational to prove that he is a loyal Jehovah's Witness to his partner, so do not object if one excuses himself from the conversation.
 The Lord will draw and retain those whom He has timed to hear the Gospel.

-Here is the content for witnessing to and refuting the false claims of Jehovah's Witnesses.
+Here is the content to use to witness to Jehovah's Witnesses and refute their false claims.
 You will neither have the time nor need to discuss all of them, but reading through them will give you confidence, heighten your desire to witness to them, let you know where the answers are when the Jehovah's Witnesses make false claims, and help you choose the topic to discuss in the situation you are in.
-For example, Colossians 1:16 will facilitate a long discussion, while Jehovah's Witnesses' False Prophecies and Revelation 1:17-18 will jolt them if you have time to cover just one page or just one question, respectively.
-To have them cover the elements you couldn't cover with them in person, refer them to this page, which covers all of the elements below.
-This content is shocking to most Jehovah's Witnesses and many of them actually prefer to digest it in privacy, away from the eyes of other Jehovah's Witnesses.
+For example, if time isn't limited, starting with Colossians 1:16 will facilitate a long discussion, while Jehovah's Witnesses' False Prophecies and Revelation 1:17-18 will jolt them if you have time to cover just one page or just one question, respectively.

 "All," not "All Other" - Colossians 1:16